RossLab/Reproductive_Morph_Specialisation/README.md

 # Reproductive_Morph_Specialisation
-Code for Melany's Chapter 1
+Code for "Reproductive morph specialisation facilitated by a maternal sex determining region in a fungus gnat (Bradysia coprophila)"